In this whitepaper, we describe how AWS IoT technologies are complementary to mimik’s distributed edge cloud platform.Continue reading

 mimik arms developers with the tools required to unleash the power of edge devices and help democratize the internet and provide us Digital Freedom.

-Siavash Alamouti, President & CEO at mimik (*)
+Siavash Alamouti, Executive Chairman at mimik (*)

 Internet has revolutionized every aspect of our lives, has transformed industries, and has democratized access to information for billions of people.
 Mobile internet has been more impactful globally than originally predicted and has become indispensable for conducting business and everyday life.
 Yet, we are in the early stages of mobile internet and need to ensure that technology continues to evolve in the right direction for the benefit of mankind.
 Mobile internet, like any other technology, can be a tool for progress and freedom but it can also be abused for reactionary purposes and oppression.